hboukricha/Child_Care_Data/docs/ProjectDescription.md

     - too many extensions and offers for support resulting in unstable behavior, e.g., pylint shows random behavior despite being enabled within IDE.
 - GitHub:
     - Current experience: Newbie.
-    - Due to the tied time schedule, did not manage to figure out provided GitHub actions like automating CI/CD using a GitHub workflow.
+    - Due to the tight time schedule, did not manage to figure out provided GitHub actions like automating CI/CD using a GitHub workflow.